 Once known to be the hangout of King Louis XIII, Delacroix and Voltaire, the Jardin du Luxembourg and the cafés surrounding it highlight the art, culture and relaxed way of life that are intertwined with Parisian life.
 Besides the gardens, don’t miss the enclaves around Carrefour de l’Odéon, St-Sulpice cathedral, Théâtre de l’Odéon and the Sénat, and rue de Médicis.

 This is the best-known, most visited part of the Sixth.
 The reason is that it’s a mix of chic and commercial, plus central and beautiful.
 Highlights here include the picture-perfect, quiet area around Place de Furstemberg, the very old church after which the quarter is named, Café de Flore, Café des Deux Magots (don’t bother eating at these institutions.
-The food is pricey.
+The food is pricey and quite frankly not worth the Benjamins.
 Instead, enjoy a drink on the terrace), Rue Bonaparte, Rue Jacob, and Rue de l’Université.
 Quaint rue de Buci is filled with tons of touristy restaurants and bars, and it gets loud.